 - Chaff Launcher (2): Located on the superstructure of the ship, they are designed to confuse incoming missiles.
 Both launchers must be operated or effects will be reduced.
 Reduce effects of launchers by 50% per launcher not used.
 Rifts Earth decoy systems are assumed to not operate on Phase World missiles due to technological difference.
 Reduce effects by 20% against smart missiles (Add +20% to rolls for smart missiles.)

 Mega-Damage: Rail Guns: 3D4x10 MD per burst of 40 rounds (Can only fire burst).
-Short Range Missiles: As per short range missile type (Go to Revised bomb and missile table).
+Short Range Missiles: As per short range missile type (See revised bomb and missile tables for details.)

 Rate of Fire: Rail Guns: 6 attacks per melee.
 Short Range Missiles: 2 attacks per melee, can fire one at a time or in volleys of two or four.